 Changes to the Fringe PatternYou might be wondering what exactly has been updated, so I have listed the changes below.
 However, if you already own the Fringe and are happy with the fit, there is no need to make any changes to your pattern.

 - The pattern and tutorial have been updated to include the new branding and layout.
 If you own the Girls Fringe, the Orchid Midi or the Pixie Tee, you will already be familiar with the new branding and layout.

-- There are three more sizes.
-The new Chalk and Notch size range is 0-24.
-The Fringe is the first pattern to reflect this update, and I will be working through previously released patterns to include this update.
+- There are more sizes.
+The new Chalk and Notch size range is 0-30.
 This will be the size range for all future patterns.